Family Beach Guide

 Swim diapers.
 Reusable?
 Disposable?
 Both?
 Whichever option you go with, layer a regular diaper over the swim diaper until you get to your destination.
 This will help prevent leaks while you’re on your way.

 Beach snacks.
-A well-stocked cooler is a must.
+A well-stocked cooler is a must, especially since beach snack shacks and nearby restaurants may not be open.
 Make sure the kids have plenty of water — fill big water bottles and pack them with ice before you leave the house.
 Fill the cooler with sliced oranges, apples, cheese sticks, grapes, juice pops, chips, premade sandwiches, and more.
-And avoid introducing your kids to the food counter and ice cream truck, especially if you don’t want them to ask for a hot dog or ice cream every time you go to the beach.

 And don’t forget to get to the beach early!
-Do most of your packing the night before so that its easier to get out of the house in the morning.
-If you arrive at or before 9:30, your kids can take their nap on the beach, or if that fails, when you have to head home for naptime, you’ll still feel like you got a decent amount of time playing in the water and sand.
+Do most of your packing the night before so that it’s easier to get out of the house in the morning.
+If you arrive at or before 9:30 a.m., your kids can even take their nap on the beach.
+Or, if that fails and you have to head home for naptime, you’ll still feel like you got a decent amount of time playing in the water and sand.

 Beach Safety Tips for Children